 Each year I wonder what it would’ve been like to have a big sister.
 You hear many siblings saying how they clash with their sisters or they can be annoying.
 But surely there are so many positives.
 Here are the things that I think about…

-The girly chat and following a path of guidance
+The girly chat, following a path of guidance.

 Friendships, periods, makeup, boys, general girl stuff, you know?
 And even coursework and exams.
 When it comes to guidance I’ve taken my own path and done things quite independently.
 As close as I am to my mum, I couldn’t always talk about all of the girly things.
 A lot of the time I kept a lot to myself unless I told a friend.
 I always felt behind when it came to boys, knowing how to apply makeup and being the girl you think you’re supposed to be.
 But then I hope that my sister would’ve told me to be the person I want to be and that is being myself.

 Someone who’s there on stressful days when no one understands…